Crypto: Sydney fashion house releases climate change sneaker NFT; Dacxi tokenises precious metals

 “To truly reverse climate change requires a fashion revolution, thinking beyond our current limitations towards a more ambitious future state,” said MYAMI founder Brad Morris.

-Meanwhile Australian crypto wealth management platform Daxci has partnered with ABC Bullion, Australia’s largest independent precious metals dealer, to create an easy way for Australians to invest in precious metals.
+Meanwhile Australian crypto wealth management platform Dacxi has partnered with ABC Bullion, Australia’s largest independent precious metals dealer, to create an easy way for Australians to invest in precious metals.

 The “precious metals” bundle will let investors purchase any amount of gold, silver or platinum as a digital token, backed by physical metal stored in ABC Bullion’s vaults.